A crash in Toronto

 Abandoned V-Bike, August 26, 2018

 Observations: The headlight worked fine, powered by the generator which also served to charge the battery, but the taillight apparently was powered by a solar cell and never lit up.
 Fenders were vestigial.
 The bicycle weighed 50 pounds with the cast aluminum wheels and thick aluminum tubing, and had a bumpy ride with airless tires, but those were minor issues compared with the way-high handlebars, non-adjustable low saddle and single, very high gear.
-Unlike other bike-share bicycles which I have tried, this one was almost unridable.
+Unlike other bike-share bicycles which I have tried, this one was almost unrideable.

 Non-adjustable saddle, solar-powered taillight on vestigial rear fender.